MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-Email profiles works with Microsoft Intune to let you provision devices with email profiles and restrictions by using Exchange ActiveSync.
+Email profiles works with Microsoft Intune to let you set up devices with email profiles and restrictions by using Exchange ActiveSync.
 This lets your users access corporate email on their devices with minimal setup required on their part.

  You can configure the following device types with email profiles: